Velatryx/tmux-guide/README.md

 ## tmux-guide
 This repository will include tmux guides for beginners.
+For the best learning experience, please experiment with provided guides and commands as you go.
+This will ensure you grasp this tool better.

 ---